Trail of Tears: Story, Death Count & Facts

 White Americans and prospective businessmen felt they had greater entitlement to the land on which the native Cherokees lived on.
 They considered the natives uncivilized and named their existence at the place the “Indian Problem”

 A few authorities in the early post-independence periods, like President George Washington, accepted that the most ideal approach to understand this “Indian Problem” was just to “edify” the Native Americans.
 The objective of this crusade was to make Native Americans much like white Americans by urging them to convert to Christianity.
-Authorities embarked on projects that incentivized Native Americans to speak and read English.
+Authorities also embarked on projects that incentivized Native Americans to speak and read English.

 The Indian Removal Process